Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 10) Corporation Personnel may not use any alternative accounts in the Nova Corporation and its departments.

+11) Nova Corporation Property is to be utilized to its fullest extent to prevent the wastage of valuable resources and items.
+(Misuse of Property is strictly prohibited, and any action that may render said Property unusable is considered misuse unless when attempting to fix said Property).

+*a) Upon the end of use/lifecycle, the property should be disposed of in a swift and professional manner.*

+*b) Nova Corporation Property includes but is not limited to, Test Subjects, Entities, Vehicles, and crafted utilities (e.g. chairs or crates).*

 ## **Section 2: On-Site Behaviour**
 > Any clause within this section is to be followed on any and all official Nova Corporation sponsored sites.
 Current sites include the Nova Corporation Research Installment, designation 11.